Marketing Strategy Blog

 • Optimize CTAs for Engagement: Session recordings can help you identify how users interact with your CTAs.
 For example, if users hesitate before clicking a “Sign Up for Free” button, try tweaking the CTA to be more direct or emphasize value, such as “Start Your Free Trial Today—No Credit Card Required.”

-Connecting CRO with SEO for Maximum Impact
+Conducting CRO for Maximum Impact

 Key CRO Techniques for SaaS: